 When you provide a fixed size cluster, Azure Databricks ensures that your cluster has the specified number of workers.
 When you provide a range for the number of workers, Databricks chooses the appropriate number of workers required to run your job.

-To allow Databricks to resize your cluster automatically, you specify that the cluster is autoscaling and provide the min and max range of workers.
+To allow Azure Databricks to resize your cluster automatically, you specify that the cluster is autoscaling and provide the min and max range of workers.

 Autoscaling works best with Databricks Runtime 3.4 and above.